draddo11/100-days-of-code/r1-log.md

 today i got the Git course on IBM and got the badge will do some more reading on eloquentjs and you dont know js before bed time
 ## R1D58
 Gone throughthe css visual dictionary and read a little on node js from ibm (finally a server side framework), downloaded video resources on jquery
+## R1D59
+started a full full screen landing page with html and cee by @traversymedia